Vikas-S-Menon/Task-seven/README.md

 Generate an html nikto report for metasploitable VM

-Grab the banner for any metaspolitable VM port using netcat and save the screenshot
+Grab the banner for any metasploitable VM port using netcat and save the screenshot